gohsu/sprawlmapdemo/README.md

 ## Programs
 * `time_graphs.py` is a cmd line program taking a city name as input and outputs a html file with the plotly graphs.
+* `plots.py` is a cmd line program taking an FUA name as input and outputs a html file with regional comparison plots.

 ## Data
 * `city-sndi.csv` from [this](https://sprawl.research.mcgill.ca/publications/2020-PNAS-sprawl/cities-ranked-pca1.html)